anskarl/movie_rec/README.md

       - Sets the average rating of the movie, if such value exists in Redis, otherwise
       - when average does not exists, MovieRec set 3.5 stars as a default rating of the movie.

-  - To deal with user cold-start problem, that is when we have a new user and thus we do not know anything regarding his/her movie interests, MovieRec recommends the top movies that exists in the database.
+  - To deal with user cold-start problem, that is when a new user appears and thus we do not know anything regarding his/her movie interests, MovieRec recommends the top movies that exists in the database.
 Specifically, this is a list of movies which are popular and high rated --- i.e., the count of users rated/watched and average rating, sorted in descending order.
   - Since the recommendations are periodically updated, it may be possible that within that period of time a user to mark as watched or rate a movie that is recommended.
 In such case the service will not re-recommend the same movie and will fill the missing one(s) by recommending top movies, like the solution for the cold-start problem, but by filtering out the movies that the user watched/rated.